Do's and Don'ts in the Rapid Review search: Find information faster without losing confidence in the results

 Evidence syntheses are key tools to support reliable, unbiased, and reproducible healthcare decisions.
 However, identifying, appraising, and synthesizing new evidence is often resource intensive.
-The Cochrane Rapid Review Methods Group (RRMG) investigates ways to meet growing demands within resource constraints by using Rapid Review (RR) evidence synthesis methods.
+The Cochrane Rapid Review Methods Group (RRMG) investigates ways to meet growing demands within resource constraints by using rapid review (RR) evidence synthesis methods.

-Objectives: The aim of the workshop is to present and discuss potential abbreviated approaches in RR information retrieval and their appropriate application to different research questions or goals (e.g., focused clinical questions, broader public health topics, horizon scanning).
+Objectives: The aim of the workshop is to present and discuss potential abbreviated approaches in RR information retrieval and their appropriate application to different research questions or goals (e.g., focused clinical questions, broader public health topics, and horizon scanning).

-Description: The workshop comprises four sections, combining short expert-presentations with large and small group discussions.
+Description: The workshop comprises four sections, combining short expert presentations with large and small group discussions.
 1. Short presentation of the topic, definition of terms, and recently published guidance focusing on literature searching for RRs from the RRMG.
-2. Large group discussion: Collection of "shortcut strategies", and their pros/cons, as used by the participants.
-3. Brief case studies from the presenters of how their organisations use RR search methods depending on the research question or review goals.
-4. Small group discussion based on a case scenario: Participants will discuss possible search approaches for a specific research question, weighing pros and cons of frequently used short cuts.
+2. Large group discussion: Collection of “shortcut strategies” and their pros/cons, as used by the participants.
+3. Brief case studies from the presenters of how their organizations use RR search methods depending on the research question or review goals.
+4. Small group discussion based on a case scenario: Participants will discuss possible search approaches for a specific research question, weighing pros and cons of frequently used shortcuts.
 Workshop prerequisites: Participants should be familiar with the fundamentals of systematic searching.
 Familiarity with RR methodology is welcome but not necessary.
 Patients or healthcare consumers are not involved in this workshop.
 However, the application of appropriate RR search methods is important for providing robust evidence rapidly in healthcare settings.
 Klerings I, Robalino S, et al. Rapid Reviews Methods Series: Guidance on Literature search.
 BMJ Evidence-Based Medicine.
 2023(in-press).